fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-the-usefulness-of-abstracting-over-time.md

 `switchMap` changes the source of the values in a stream.
 Each time the source changes, `switchMap` destroys the previous source.

-When paused, we switch from the timer to an Observable that never produces a value.
+When the ticking is paused, we switch from the timer to an Observable that never produces a value.
-When resumed, we switch to a new timer instance.
+When the ticking is resumed, we switch to a new timer instance.
 And we're no longer burdened by managing the timer Subscription.
 `switchMap` destroys the timer each time we switch to the paused state.